jswymer/mydoctest/articles/projects-how-monitor-progress-performance.md

 <properties
-                pageTitle="How to: Set Up Time Sheets| Financials" description="Describes how to prepare the system to use time sheets to manage projects." services="project-madeira"
+                pageTitle="How to: Monitor Job Progress and Performance| Financials" description="Describes how to budget for jobs."
+                services="project-madeira"
                 documentationCenter=""
                 authors="SorenGP"